tomasbruna/pollen-predictions/README.md

 It is organized as follows:

     .
-    ├── report                  # Final report for the project ├── scraper                 # Scraping scripts
-    │   ├── pollen_scraper.py   # Script for pollen data scraping
-    │   ├── pollen_data.tsv     # A dataset with scraped pollen data
+    ├── report                  # A folder with final report for the project ├── scraper                 # A set of scraping scripts and results │   ├── pollen_scraper.py   # Script for pollen data scraping │   ├── pollen_data.tsv     # Scraped pollen data
-    ├── time_series             # A set of time series analysis script ├── machine_learning        # A set of machine learning prediction scripts └
+    ├── time_series             # A set of time series analysis scripts ├── machine_learning        # A set of machine learning prediction scripts └